emanlapponi/defense/presentation/slides.md

 <!--- _footer: '* [Text Preprocessing For Unsupervised Learning: Why It Matters, When It Misleads, And What To Do About It](https://www.cambridge.org/core/journals/political-analysis/article/text-preprocessing-for-unsupervised-learning-why-it-matters-when-it-misleads-and-what-to-do-about-it/AA7D4DE0AA6AB208502515AE3EC6989E)' --->

 ---
-# Our perspective

-- Thoroughly navigating the NLP sea before doing political analysis means no political analysis
-- Building NLP-for-SSH infrastructures might just be a good idea
-- Doing it without navigating the SSH sea likely is not: if we build it, will they come?

----
 <!--- _paginate: false--->
 <!--- _class: invert--->
 <!--- _header: '' --->